Rohit Shetty

 Apart from film directing, he has also hosts the stunt-based adventure show Fear Factor: Khatron Ke Khiladi since 2014.
+Rohit is identified for his one-liners and comic timing.

 Early life

-Shetty was born to M. B. Shetty and Ratna, a Bollywood junior artist, who has acted in Hindi and Kannada films.
-He has four siblings.
+Shetty was born to M. B. Shetty, an action choreographer and Ratna, a junior artist.
+His father belonged to the Tulu-speaking community from Mangalore, while his mother was from Madhya Pradesh.
+His grandmother is from Afghanistan.
+Shetty speaks Hindi at home.

 Career

 1991–2002: Early work

 Shetty began his career at the age of 17 as an assistant director in Ajay Devgn's first film Phool Aur Kaante.
-He then worked with Devgn in Suhaag (where he was a body double for Akshay Kumar who was its second main hero) and Haqeeqat, and with Kumar in Zulmi.
+He then worked with Devgn in Suhaag (where he was a body double for Akshay Kumar, who was its second main hero) and Haqeeqat, and with Kumar in Zulmi.
 He then joined the Devgn starrers Pyaar To Hona Hi Tha, Hindustan Ki Kasam and Raju Chacha.

 2003–2009: Directorial debut and breakthrough

 Shetty debuted as an independent director in 2003 with the Devgn starrer Zameen, an average grosser, before he rose to fame in 2006 when he directed the first part of Devgn's cult comedy series Golmaal that became his first hit.
 His next two directorials—the comic thriller Sunday and the successful sequel of Golmaal named Golmaal Returns (both featuring Devgn)–were released theatrically in 2008 followed by All the Best: Fun Begins in 2009.